min2ha/ukwa-site/content/target/45094/index.en.md

   "subject": null
 }

-# Guardian, The: Three things that need to happen before I defend men from Olympic sexism

 A response to internet commentators complain about ‘horny PC feminazis’ complaining about sexist TV coverage while ogling male Olympians.